Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 <img src="assets/snowpipe_channeltest.png" />

-With a channel now opened to the table we are ready to stream data into the table!
+**With a channel now opened to the table we are ready to stream data into the table.**

 ### Step 3 - Load a Simulated IoT Data Set